 The goal is to hold the at-fault party accountable and, as much as possible, make the injured party “whole” again.
 While the law cannot restore your health or your property, it can ensure that you receive money that would put you in the same position as if the accident never happened.
 The law places a dollar value on every aspect of your accident experience to fairly compensate you.

 Not every injured victim will necessarily be entitled to financial compensation from another.
 To recover damages in a personal injury claim, the other party must be legally liable for your injuries.
 Oftentimes, parties will be responsible for the injuries they cause when they are behaving negligently.
 To show negligence, you must prove an individual had a duty to act reasonably, they failed to act reasonably, and as a result, you suffered damages.

 Formally, the elements of negligence are:

 Statistically, some groups of people have a higher risk of death resulting from accident-injuries than others.
-For example: